th7mo/th7mo.com/src/content/garden/linux-workflow.md

 ---
 title: "Linux workflow"
-description: "A solid future proof Linux workflow stack"
+description: "A stable Linux workflow stack"
 ---

 This note describes a solid Linux workflow stack, using reliable, stable and future-proof software.